manabu-hirano/logdrive/README.md

     Password: [ ENTER "test" ]
     [root@preservation-vm-1 ~]# echo "THIS IS TEST" > /root/test.txt

-The operations that are executed on the virtual machine are recorded in LogDrive database (i.e., /benchmark/preservation-vm-1.img).
-Finally, you need to shutdown the virtual machine.
+The operations that are executed on the virtual machine are recorded in a LogDrive database (i.e., /benchmark/preservation-vm-1.img).
+Finally, shutdown the virtual machine.

     [root@preservation-vm-1 ~]# shutdown -h now
     ....
     System halted.

 After shutting down the virtual machine, remove the blktap instance.
-This step flushes the indexes of the LogDrive database.
+This important process flushes the indexes of the LogDrive database.

     [root@localhost logdrive]# tap-ctl list
     25076  0    0 preservation /benchmark/preservation-vm-1.img